-On the import list page, Oberlo allows you to make edits to the product title, descriptions, price, add it to collections, tags, and choose images to be imported.
+On the import list page, Oberlo allows you to make edits to the product title, descriptions, prices, add them to collections, tags, and choose images to be imported.

 Once you are done editing the product details and ready to import to your Shopify store, click on the “Import to Store’ button on the top-right as seen in the image above.

 You repeat this same process for the rest of the products.
-You edit their product details, set your price and the rest of it, then import to store.
+You edit their product details, set your price and the rest of it, and then import them to the store.

 Between, to navigate to other product details like the description, click on the “Description” as seen below.